textpattern/textpattern.github.io/tags/article-custom.md

 ### Example 1: Display 5 articles from a specific section on the homepage

-To show 5 articles from a 'news' section within the homepage @default@ page template (or the template you use for displaying your homepage), add:
+To show 5 articles from a 'news' section within the homepage `default` page template (or the template you use for displaying your homepage), add:

 ```html
 <txp:article_custom section="news" limit="5" form="homepage_articles" />